 Marital status and economic activity status

 Activity status of persons provides an indication of ability to marry and support a spouse financially in some cultures in Ghana.
-65.5 percent are employed, 2.9 percent are unemployed while 31.6 percent are not economically active.
+Table 3.5 presents information on persons 12 years and older by sex, marital status and economic activity status.
+It is seen from the table that 65.5 percent are employed, 2.9 percent are unemployed while 31.6 percent are not economically active.
 Nearly 60 percent of the district’s populations who have never married are economically not active and the female proportion of this category (63.3%) is higher than the corresponding male proportion (57.1%).
 More than eight in ten of the married persons (86.6%), those in consensual union (89.3%), the separated (84.6%) and the widowed (84.4%) are employed.
 Similar pattern is observed among the sexes.
 Unemployment figures for both males and females in all marriage categories are less than 5 percent except for females in informal/consensual union.

 In Ghana, Information Communication Technologies (ICT) developments have taken place with significant growth over the past decade.
 ICTs bring about social and economic development and transformation by creating an enabling environment for accelerating economic growth.
 ICT can be applied in all sectors: Economics, Education, Communication, Health and Manufacturing.